+Figure~\ref{Fig_9} compares the occlusion-angle distributions across DOALS, CMU-EXPLORATION, and our indoor occlusion sequence.
+The occlusion angle is measured as the horizontal angular span of LiDAR rays affected by dynamic or transient objects after projecting the scan and occluder regions onto the ground plane.
+This planar metric characterizes azimuth-level blockage patterns rather than full 3D LiDAR visibility, and is used as a diagnostic descriptor of dynamic obstruction instead of a direct predictor of localization failure.
+The comparison shows that pedestrian count alone does not characterize occlusion difficulty: DOALS mainly contains natural pass-by pedestrian occlusions where fixed structural regions remain repeatedly observable, whereas CMU-EXPLORATION and our indoor occlusion sequence involve pedestrians moving with or around the robot, producing more persistent field-of-view blockage over consecutive scans.
+Thus, the indoor occlusion sequence complements the public and simulated dynamic-obstruction settings by evaluating practical close-range occlusion in a real mobile-robot scenario.

-\textbf{Degeneracy and occlusion.} Two sequences are collected in the same site: a mostly static run and a run with 5 pedestrians repeatedly crossing near the platform.
+Two indoor deployment sequences are collected in the same site: a static sequence and an occlusion sequence with sustained close-range pedestrian interference.
+The occlusion sequence is implemented by five pedestrians moving with or around the platform, creating persistent field-of-view blockage over consecutive scans.
 The prior map is built from an independent mapping session recorded on a different day.
 As reported in Table~\ref{tab:real_results}, the proposed method achieves the best overall accuracy across both sequences while running online in real time.
-With the CAD prior in the static run, the clean layout cues enable reliable scan-to-map alignment, and the proposed global graph matching improves accuracy over the CAD-based baseline.
+With the CAD prior in the static sequence, the clean layout cues enable reliable scan-to-map alignment, and the proposed global graph matching improves accuracy over the CAD-based baseline.
 With pedestrian interference, a non-negligible portion of measurements becomes missing or corrupted; nevertheless, the proposed method remains stable and consistently outperforms both point-cloud-prior and polygon-prior baselines.
-Figure~\ref{Fig_7} visualizes the trajectory on the 5-people run with the CAD prior, illustrating accurate real-time tracking under sustained occlusions.
+Figure~\ref{Fig_10} visualizes the trajectory on the occlusion sequence with the CAD prior, illustrating accurate real-time tracking under sustained close-range pedestrian occlusion.